PeterDevLATAM/My-100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - Pedro Diaz Cruz

 The log of my #100DaysOfCode challenge.
 Started on [March 24, Wednsday, 2022].
-To be fair I've been coding for a while, but now officialy decided to make it the center of my atention.
+To be fair I've been coding for a little while, but now officialy decided to make it the center of my atention.
 I wanted to master react in #100DaysOfCode
 Disclosure: I'm taking a ZTM React course in Udemy

 ## Log